alistairknock/Coursera_Capstone/Outdoors spaces - draft report.md

 _Figure 13: Clustered scatter plot of universities using REF outputs on the X axis and positive facility count on the Y axis_

+Figure 13 shows REF outputs against count of positive facilities.
+With the exception of cluster 2, here we have clear separation of the clusters, with cluster 0 remaining in the top positive facility range, and the other clusters being separated cleanly by low and mid-high REF performance.
+The regression line shows positive correlation, though the high degree of scatter leads to a low R-square value indicating the line does not indicate good fit.
+It is interesting to note however the separation of universities into three main discrete clusters here however - this may be nothing to do with the features selected and may instead be due to other explanatory factors such as some universities being research-intensive and some consisting of mainly teaching provision.

 **Table 5: Cluster labels with lower and upper quartiles, subset excluding London and NSS non-respondents** (note that positive facilities is standardised to 100% in this table, whereas NSS and REF outputs show the original percentage score from the dataset)